Real Estate Prospecting: Frequently Asked Questions

 The FSBOs probably wanted to save the commission, but if they’ve been at it for a while might be ready to hand the task to someone else.
 I don’t know the percentage, but studies show that many FSBO’s do eventually list their homes.

-I did find this: “93% of real estate transactions are agent-assisted and only 7% as for sale by owner.
+I did find this: “93% of real estate transactions are agent-assisted and only 7% are sold “by owner.”
 We also know that roughly half of all FSBO listings are “closely held”, which refers to transactions between two parties that had a pre-existing affiliation before the sale.
 This data implies that for every 100 homes, only 3.5 will be sold FSBO between two parties that don’t know each other beforehand.”

 Other “likely targets” are those who have an obvious need to sell.